naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Eris: Good news!

-Sticky: You found where I hid your phone?
+Scruffy: You found where I hid your phone?

 Eris Annoyed: ...

-Sticky: You found your phone?
+Scruffy: You found your phone?

 %